VENTURA WILD TEACHING PHILOSOPHY

 1. Sensory Awareness

-Compassion and empathy: We found a dead bird and the child asked “Is its mom sad?”
-Knowing a place and the living things that inhabit that place leads to a knowing, a loving, and a responsibility.
+Compassion and empathy: Knowing a place and the living things that inhabit that place leads to a knowing, a loving, and a responsibility.

-Beauty: Acknowledging beauty, embracing and wallowing in and celebrating beauty: Life as art and a value to our wholeness in it’s own right, it’s own purpose within an ecosystem.
+Beauty: Acknowledging, embracing, and celebrating the beauty around us: Life as art and a value to our wholeness in its own right and its own purpose within an ecosystem.

-Self Directed Play: To practice, try and direct is to learn.
-To decide and argue and have control is empowering.
+Self-Directed Play: To practice, try, and direct is to learn.
+To decide and have control is empowering.

 Mystery and the Unknown: I don’t know, what do you think?
 Can we be ok with not knowing?